thomashkolbe/8080_Home_Computer/README.md

   in the C16 case to create a neat looking system
-* Modify the BASIC ROM software in such a way that it can work with a variety of hardware configurations (with/without external keyboard, with/without video display processor, with/without programmable sound generator)
+* Modify the BASIC ROM software in such a way that it can work with a variety of hardware configurations (with/without external keyboard, with/without video display processor, with/without programmable sound generator, with/without timer chip)
 * Add an I2C bus controller like the PCF8584 to be able to connect I2C devices like displays, sensors, actuators, and EEPROMs (w.g. for program storage).
 Create proper BASIC commands for I2C bus operation.